 The purpose of the club will be to offer a new way for students to explore their musical talents and bring more music to Mount Wachusett Community College and the surrounding communities.

 The purpose of the club is to provide behavioral health awareness while extinguishing anti stigma and discrimination for mental health issues, thereby producing a mentally healthy campus environment for everyone.
 As Voices for Change echoes, a “mentally healthy campus is defined as one in which every student is treated equally and where differences are treated with respect, compassion, dignity, and tolerance.”
 This will be achieved through planned activities, guest speakers, and group support.

 The purpose of this club shall be to form a group of MWCC students who would support one another given their unique social, emotional and educational needs, as well as varying interests that exist.
 The group will facilitate the sharing of knowledge and promote positive changes on campus.

 The purpose of this group shall be to act as a social and support network for Mount Wachusett Community College students, as well as to promote awareness and acceptance of varied sexual orientation prevalent in today’s society, through interaction and education.

-The purpose of this organization is to offer a place where Christian students can connect with other Christians and grow in their faith.
-This organization will also equip students to communicate their faith to others.
-The organization is open to all MWCC students.
+The purpose of this organization will be to offer a place where Christian students can connect with other Christians and grow in their faith.
+Our organization will also equip students to communicate their faith to others.

 The purpose of this club/organization is to ensure a safe atmosphere of which the student body can participate in a creative environment for the performing arts, specifically the discipline of Dance.